-The Company has no employees, systems or premises and is reliant on its Portfolio Adviser and service providers for the delivery of its investment objective and strategy.
+The Company has no employees, systems or premises The Risk Committee has reviewed the arrangements and is reliant on its Portfolio Adviser and service put in place by key service providers to ensure providers for the delivery of its investment objective continuity of service to the Company and is currently and strategy. satisfied that they are sufficient.
+This will be kept